Putin Claims Russia Is Testing A New Range Of Unstoppable Nuclear Weapons

 In addition to graphics, footage showing the actual weapons was played during the address.

-After boasting about the enhanced capabilities, Putin claimed that the build up was not intended to attack any other country — but was in fact designed to guarantee world peace.
+After boasting about the enhanced capabilities, Putin claimed that the build-up was not intended to attack any other country — but was in fact designed to guarantee world peace.
 Russia's nuclear doctrine, he said, only plans for response to nuclear attack.

-He stressed that the new tests were a response to US military build up, which he said would make Russia's nuclear arsenal pointless unless Russia acts.
+He stressed that the new tests were a response to US military build-up, which he said would make Russia's nuclear arsenal pointless unless Russia acts.

 The technology, he said, would outweigh the growing NATO presence on Russia's borders.
-The Baltic states, Poland, Romania and Bulgaria are currently hosting thousands of soldiers from the body's member states.
+The Baltic states, Poland, Romania, and Bulgaria are currently hosting thousands of soldiers from the body's member states.

 Experts soon expressed their apprehension on social media, however.